aws/aws-parallelcluster/docs/configuration.rst

 Command line tags overwrite config tags that have the same key.

-Tags are JSON formatted and should not have quotes outside the curly braces.
+Tags are JSON formatted and should never have quotes outside the curly braces.

 See `AWS CloudFormation Resource Tags Type
 <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html>`_. ::